firefart/nginxreverseauth/Readme.md

 This small webserver can be used with the nginx [http_auth_request_module](https://nginx.org/en/docs/http/ngx_http_auth_request_module.html).

-It will do a lookup of the domain in `dynamic_domains` and checks the ip of the requesting client and returns a http 200 if both matches.
+It will do a lookup of the domain in `dynamic_domains` and checks the ip of the requesting client matches the domain ip and returns a http 200 if both matches.
 This way you can use the module with dynamic ips that have dynamic dns entries.

-You can also add `reverse_domains` which must reverse resolve to the clients ip adress.

-If none of those matches, a 401 status is returned.

 Example nginx config to use with this: